-Which ads will serve to a suggested ad unit that is not yet approved?
+Which line items will be served to a suggested ad unit that is not yet approved?

-If you have already defined a first-level ad unit on the Inventory tab and you add a second-level ad unit to the tag before you approve it, ads targeted to the first-level ad unit and run-of-network ads will serve to the unapproved ad unit.
+If you have already defined a first-level ad unit on the Inventory tab and you add a second-level ad unit to the tag before you approve it, line items targeted to the first-level ad unit and run-of-network line items will be served to the unapproved ad unit.
 If you add a brand new first-level ad unit to an ad tag, run-of-network ads will serve to it.